 The company reclassifies the receivables from reinsurers - reinsurance acceptances from rd.
-50 of the statutory balance sheet at the balance sheet Solvency II position 'Receivables from intermediaries and other insurance companies.
+50 of the statutory balance sheet at the balance sheet Solvency II position 'Receivables from intermediaries and other insurance companies (RON 886.052).
+Also in this position, there is an adjustment in amount of RON 3.393.290, representing the ceded premiums due for the subscribed and uncollected premiums.